rodrigo-glez/web-scraping-practice/README.md

 The data was cleaned and stored in a Pandas DataFrame for basic exploration.

-While the dataset is randomized and not suited for deep analysis, this project helped practice:
+While the dataset is randomized and not suited for deep analysis, this project helped me practice:

 - Navigating HTML with BeautifulSoup
 - Handling multiple pages of results